highlordmike/-michalis-Portfolio-1-Code-Institute/README.md

 - The site was deployed to GitHub pages.
 - - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch

+ ### Media

+- The photos/pictures used on the home are from (images2.alphacoders.com)(wikimedia.org)(.nathanmagnuson.com)
+- the photos/pictures used on the Gallery (upload.wikimedia.org)(upload.wikimedia.org)(preview.redd.it)
+- The video on the Gallery, i have asked for permision to use it and i was told to send them a copy when im done of the link when i was done.
 ##### HTML for me.

 HTML has been a delightful surprise for me!
 I was first intimidated by its complexities, but as I dug deeper and began playing, I realized its actual nature—simple, intuitive, and simply exhilarating!
 HTML's fundamental structure and readability impressed me much.